Angular momentum in interacting many-body systems hides in phantom vortices: Discussion

 \section{Discussion}

+We have found that fragmentation increases -- together with the energy and total angular momentum of the system -- even for a rotation that is not fast enough to nucleate vortices in the density $\rho(\mathbf{r};t)$.
+Vortices, as seen in the laboratory (see for instance~\cite{Hodby,Fetter2009,Hall2010}), seem not emerge in our scenario.
+The GP mean-field description of the same system shows no vortices; however the absorbed angular momentum in that case is roughly three times less than the one predicted by the many-body theory.
+The angular momentum that the vortex-free GP state posseses is all due to surface excitations and deviations from a symmetric state.
+The many-body state, however, additionally contains angular momentum in the phantom vortices.

-Since we analyzed a subcritical rotation, we did not detect any bulk vortices in $\rho(\mathbf{r};t)$.
-However, such vortices are routinely produced, see e.g. Refs.~\cite{Anderson2008,Fetter2009,Hall2010} and references therein.
-We found fragmentation well before there was sufficient angular momentum to nucleate a single vortex in $\rho(\mathbf{r};t)$, so it is a natural question to ask whether or not the experimentally observed vortices are coherent or fragmented objects.
+It is a natural follow-up question to ask whether or not the experimentally observed vortices are coherent or fragmented objects.
 If they are fragmented, phantom vortex cores across all relevant orbitals must coincide.
-Our calculations show that if the coincident phantom vortices are of the same charge there must be additional phantom vortices because the fragments must maintain orthonormality, see for instance $\phi_2$ and $\phi_4$ in Fig.~\ref{fig:115}c,e and Supplementary Information for detailed discussion.
-Furthermore, if the only phantom vortices are coincident, they must be of different charge, see for instance $\phi_1$ and $\phi_4$ in Fig.~\ref{fig:450}b,e (see Supplementary Information for discussion).
-In either case, the angular momentum per particle must be \textit{greater than unity} in order to nucleate a fragmented vortex in $\rho(\mathbf{r};t)$.
+We were able to show that if the coincident phantom vortices are of the same charge, there must be additional phantom vortices, such that the fragments can maintain orthonormality (see extended discussion in Supplementary Information).
+Furthermore, if all phantom vortices are coincident, they must be of different charge, see for instance $\phi_1$ and $\phi_4$ in Fig.~\ref{fig:450}b,e and Supplementary Information.
+In either case, and in direct contradiction to the mean-field result, the angular momentum per particle must be \textit{greater than unity} in order to nucleate a fragmented vortex in $\rho(\mathbf{r};t)$.
+Perhaps some experimentally detected vortices are in fact phantom vortices rather than mean-field vortices, as suggested in~\cite{Kaspar2016}.
+More work is needed in that direction, in order to explore the existence and implication of fragmentation in supercritically rotated gases and the experimental visibility of phantom vortices in single-shots.